saurabswaarm/couriercli/README.md

 Take home assignment for Everest Engineering: courier cli

-## Configuration
+## Configuration and Behavioural Tests

-The coupon codes and the courier rate are configurable via respective json files in the configs folder.
+- The coupon codes and the courier rate are configurable via respective json files in the configs folder.
+- Behavioural tests can be found in the tests/behavioural folder.

 ## Running the application

-The cli has two modes, interactive and subcommand, interactive will give you a menu but subcommand will be used for automation tests incase you guys are using that.
+The cli has two modes, interactive and subcommand, interactive will give you a menu but subcommand will be used for automation tests incase that is used to evaluate anything.

 ### Interactive mode: